-- Establish an environment in the entire gastrointestinal tract that is hospitable to beneficial bacteria (including our heritage strains) and an inhospitable environment to opportunistic / pathogenic strains.
+- Establish an environment in the entire gastrointestinal tract that is hospitable to beneficial bacteria (including our heritage strains passed to us by our mothers); while creating an inhospitable environment to opportunistic / pathogenic strains.

-- Populate the gut with a wide diversity and high culture count of beneficial bacteria.
+- Populate the gut with a wide diversity, and high culture count, of beneficial bacteria.
 This serves many purposes, including the goals above, and helps to prevent pathogens from recolonizing.
-See “fermented foods” below.

 - Preventing the return of opportunistic / pathogenic organisms.

 - Creating educated host organisms for our microbiomes.
 These host organisms will educate other hosts so that both the host colonies and the microbiome colonies thrive.
 The host organism is you, and you should be educating others, including your doctors.